Last Updated on January 13, 2022 by Grow with Bovees

 Although there are plenty of branded examples of quality fertilizers to choose from that would be more than sufficient to keep your arborvitaes healthy, here are a few that illustrate the differences between brands and also the considerations you need to acknowledge before choosing.

-- Down to Earth All Natural Tree & Shrub Fertilizer.
+- Down to Earth All Natural Tree & Shrub fertilizer.
 (Amazon link) This slow-release product is completely organic with an NPK ratio of 4-2-4.
-High in nitrogen, which arborvitaes all love, it is also reinforced by mycorrhizal fungi, which are good fungi that help with nutrient preservation for your arborvitae while also encouraging sturdy root development.
+High in nitrogen, which arborvitaes all love.
+It is also reinforced by mycorrhizal fungi, which are good fungi that help with nutrient preservation for your arborvitae while also encouraging development of sturdy roots.

-- BioAdvanced Shrub Protect and Tree Food.
+- BioAdvanced Shrub Protect Food for Trees.
 (Amazon link) The drawback of this fertilizer is it only has an NPK ratio of 2-1-1.
 However, it’s also a slow-release product that is both fertilizer and insecticide.
-It’s synthetic vice organic but does offer year-round protection.
+It’s a chemical fertilizer vs organic but does offer year-round protection.
 If you live in an area where your soil is already healthy with nutrients, especially nitrogen, and you want ease of use with the combining factor of a built-in insecticide, this may be a fertilizer worth considering.
 However, it should also be noted, because it is not organic, its synthetic nature may be toxic to pets and kids.